 The pigments that give the peach its rosy color are from disease-fighting polyphenols and show great promise in fighting estrogen-dependent breast cancer as well as lung cancer and colon cancer.
 In Hungary, the peach is known as the “fruit of calmness” and is credited with helping to reduce anxiety.
 Traditional Chinese medicine uses ground peach seed to treat constipation and menstrual problems.
 Be careful!
 Peach pits contain hydrocyanic acid, which is poisonous in large amounts.

-Nervous System: The presence of magnesium in peaches helps to prevent stress and anxiety in the body and aids in keeping the nervous system calm.
+Nervous System: The presence of magnesium helps to prevent stress and anxiety in the body and aids in keeping the nervous system calm.
 A deficiency in magnesium can affect the functioning of the central nervous system.
 A research study to test the effect of magnesium on the nervous system suggests that magnesium-rich food and vitamin B-6 have positive effects in treating children with hyperactivity sensitivities.

 Obesity: An investigative research study suggests that the presence of phenolic compounds in peaches have anti-inflammatory and anti-obesity properties that help to fight off obesity-related diabetes and cardiovascular disease.

 Skin Care: Vitamin C in peaches helps you maintain healthy skin and protects you against free radicals and infections.
 Peaches also protect the skin against ultraviolet radiation and are widely used in skin care creams.
-Flavonoids, vitamins and minerals in peaches help to slough off dead skin cells and also help to hydrate the skin.
+Flavonoids, vitamins and minerals help to slough off dead skin cells and also help to hydrate the skin.

 The peach is highly perishable.
 If your peaches are not quite ripe, place them in a paper bag, close the bag and store them for 24 hours in a dry area at room temperature, out of direct sunlight.
 Add a banana or apple to hasten the ripening process.
 Check them after 24 hours.
 If they have a soft scent and are slightly soft to touch, they are ready to eat.
 If not, keep them in the bag for another 12-24 hours until ripe.

-What to Do with All Those Peaches
+What to Do with Them

 Here are just a few of the many ways you can use peaches: